mimvoid/neocities-site/src/content/fonts/collections/comic/index.md

 [License](https://st.1001fonts.net/license/komika/readme.txt)

-Komika's honestly a classic comic book font free for commerical use.
+Komika's honestly a classic free for commerical use comic book font.

-The original homepages from Apostrophic Lab are gone, but [typOasis's Lab collection](https://moorstation.org/typoasis/designers/lab/index.htm) has download links for all of their fonts.
+The original website for Apostrophic Lab is gone, but [typOasis's Lab collection](https://moorstation.org/typoasis/designers/lab/index.htm) has download links for all of their fonts.

+Komika can also be found on many font aggregator websites.

 ### Komika Hand